pauldatta/build-adk-agent/README.md

     -   `tools/`: Contains the individual tools the agent uses.
     -   `tests/`: Contains the unit tests for the tools.
     -   `adk.mod.json`: The ADK module file that registers the agent's tools.
+-   `demo_files/`: Contains a sample audio file for testing.
 -   `requirements.txt`: Lists the Python dependencies for the project.
 -   `.gitignore`: Specifies files and directories to be ignored by Git.
--   `development_notes.md`: Contains notes on the development process and lessons learned.
--   `integration_blueprint.md`: The design document for the agent.
--   `tdd_plan.md`: The test-driven development plan.

 ## Setup